-The transfer of Finance and Accounting, Payroll and certain Shared Services functions occurred on January 1, 2022 and the transfer of the OPEB liability of \$9 million related to these Employees was completed in the first quarter.
-The liability was recorded as a post-retirement and post-employment benefit liability with an offset to OCL, and cash totaling \$10 million was transferred to Hydro One and recorded as an asset with an offset to OCI.
-Both the OCI resulting from the transfer of the cash asset and the OCL resulting from the transfer of the other post-retirement benefit liability are being recognized in net income over the EARSL of the Finance and Accounting, Payroll and certain Shared Services employees.
+Eligible Inergi retirees were transferred to the Plan on June 1, 2023.
+The transfer of the OPEB liability of \$15 million related to these retirees was completed in the second quarter of 2023.
+The liability was recorded as a post-retirement and post-employment benefit liability with an offset to OCL, and cash totalling \$3 million was transferred to Hydro One, in accordance with the agreement.
+Both the OCI resulting from the transfer of the cash asset and the OCL resulting from the transfer of OPEB liabilities are being recognized in net income over the expected average remaining life expectancy of the Retirees and Other Former Members employees.